Magnifying glass reviewing documents for an FDA 513(g) request for information.

 Your submission package is your first formal introduction to the FDA, so clarity is key.
 Your application should include a cover letter, a detailed description of the device, its intended use, and any proposed labeling or marketing materials.
 Your cover letter should explicitly state that it’s a 513(g) request and include all your contact information.
 This is also your opportunity to ask specific questions or explain why you believe your device falls into a particular category.
 A complete and well-organized submission makes it easier for the reviewer to understand your device, which can help streamline the process.
 You can find the full details in the FDA’s official guidance on the 513(g) process.

-Time Your Submission and Follow-Up Strategically
+How to Time Your Submission and Follow-Up

 Officially, the FDA aims to provide a written response within 60 days of receiving a complete 513(g) request.
 However, it’s important to manage your expectations.
 These requests are not always the agency’s top priority, and delays are common.
 You should factor this potential wait time into your overall project timeline.
 If you haven’t heard back after the 60-day window, a polite and professional follow-up is appropriate.
 A strategic approach to timing and communication can help keep your submission on the radar without straining your relationship with the agency.
 Understanding the reality of these timelines is crucial for effective project planning.